 A basic rule of thumb that we like to use is that total borrowing should not exceed the expected starting salary.
 This is a highly simplified rule, but it provides a good starting point for college investment analysis.
 Going deep into debt for medical school makes far more sense than going deep into debt for an art degree.
 The fact is that some jobs pay more than others, and this pay disparity needs to be carefully considered before going into debt.

 Another reality that should be confronted is the fact that not all students who head off to college leave college with a job and a degree.
 Some get a degree but can’t find a job.
 Others don’t finish school.
 Nobody sends their kids off to school, expecting them not to finish or not find a job, but it happens every year.
+Picking a plan that uses minimal student debt is preferred.

 Believing in your child is great, but mortgaging their future or yours on college success is dangerous.
 Have a Plan B in place for if things don’t go according to Plan A. If you don’t have a backup plan in place, or can’t think of one, you may be making a bad investment.